CyberT33N/next-ui-cheat-sheet/README.md

 import { ThemeProviderProps } from 'next-themes/dist/types'

 // ==== REACT ====
-import { useEffect, useState } from 'react' import * as React from 'react'
+import { useEffect, useState, useRef } from 'react' import * as React from 'react'

 // ==== COMPONENTS ====